rathinaraja/MRI_Ultrasound_Visualizer/unit_test/README.md

 ## Background

-In MRI–ultrasound fusion-guided prostate biopsy, a patient's prior multiparametric MRI (used to identify suspicious lesions) is nonrigidly registered — "fused" — with a real-time transrectal ultrasound volume acquired during the biopsy.
+In MRI–ultrasound fusion-guided prostate biopsy, a patient's prior multiparametric MRI (used to identify suspicious lesions) is nonrigidly registered (fused) with a real-time transrectal ultrasound volume acquired during the biopsy.
 Because each needle's 3D trajectory is mechanically tracked, every core can be mapped back to its precise location relative to both the MRI and ultrasound volumes.
-See the main framework's README for the full background on this imaging workflow — this document focuses on validating that framework against a single, fully-characterized case.
+See the main framework's README for the full background on this imaging workflow; this document focuses on validating that framework against a single, fully-characterized case.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>